What Makes a Probiotic?

 - Immune System Modulation

 - Kidney Stones

 - Oral Health

 - Small Bowel Bacterial Overgrowth

 - Staying Healthy

-Probiotics were defined by a group of experts convened by the Food and Agriculture Organization of the United Nations (FAO) as “live microorganisms administered in adequate amounts which confer a beneficial health effect on the host”.
+Probiotics were defined in 2001 by a group of experts convened by the Food and Agriculture Organization of the United Nations (FAO).
+The definition was updated in 2014 to “live microorganisms, that when administered in adequate amounts, confer a health benefit on the host” (Hill et al. 2014).
 Most probiotics are bacteria, which are small, single-celled organisms.
 Bacteria are categorized by scientists with genus, species and strain names.